Toric ideals and diagonal 2-minors: Classification of all graphs such that the equality holds

-\begin{thm1} Let $G$ be a simple connected graph on the vertex set $\{1,\ldots,n\}$.
-Assume that $G$ is bipartite with exactly one cycle.
-Then a binomial $B \in P_{G}$ belongs to the universal Gr\"{o}bner basis of $P_{G}$ if and only if $B=B_{w}$ where $w$ is an even cycle of $H$. \end{thm1}
+\begin{thm1} Let $G$ be a connected simple graph on the vertex set $\{1,\ldots,n\}$.
+Suppose that $G$ is bipartite with exactly one cycle.
+Then the universal Gr\"{o}bner basis of $P_{G}$ is given by the set \end{thm1}